 This store has everything: home, electronics, make up, baby feeding, toys, travel, organizers, fashion, and so much more.

-LÄTT LIV is Swedish for “easy life” – a growing chain of variety stores born in Asia in 2014 that aims to deliver a Scandinavian inspired lifestyle.
+LÄTT LIV is Swedish for “easy life” – a growing chain of variety stores born in Asia (China) in 2014 that aims to deliver a Scandinavian inspired lifestyle at super affordable prices.

 I was so tempted by the design of these sunglasses, because it matched the earrings I was wearing perfectly.
 This is one way that someone ends up mindlessly purchasing, because the item matches what you are currently wearing.